How To Make Chickpea Flour

 Two simple methods for homemade chickpea flour (garbanzo bean flour) – an excellent gluten-free flour option for a wide variety of your baking needs.

-It may seem like I’m a bit chickpea obsessed, especially if you’ve noticed that my number of chickpea-related recipes and DIY’s is going up every single week.
+It may seem like I’m a bit chickpea obsessed, especially if you’ve noticed that my number of chickpea-related recipes and DIYs is going up every single week.
 What can I say, I love this ingredient!
 Learning how to make chickpea flour is incredibly simple, and it can then be used for your delicious gluten-free baked goods and a variety of comfort foods.

-I’ve mentioned homemade flour recipes in previous posts – oat flour, almond flour, etc. These are all super simple to make at home.
-Along with hundreds of other ‘ingredients’ that you may have never thought even to try to make: yogurt (plain, coconut, almond), cheese (Cream Cheese, Vegan Feta, Â Vegan Mozzarella, and vegan cheddar).
+I’ve mentioned homemade flour recipes in previous posts, such as oat flour, almond flour, etc. These are all super simple to make at home.
+Along with hundreds of other ‘ingredients’ that you may have never thought even to try to make: yogurt (homemade yogurtcoconut yogurt, almond yogurt), cheese (Cream Cheese, Vegan Feta, Vegan Mozzarella, and vegan cheddar).
 Even staples like dairy-free milks, nut & seed butters, and tofu (two ways!).

 In fact, this post contains TWO methods for making homemade chickpea flour: one with dried chickpeas and, my preferred method, using soaked and then dried chickpeas.
 I’ll explain why below.